cntaylor/gtsam-python-docker-vscode/README.md

 # Running your own code
 * In VS Code, install the `Dev Containers` extension.
 * Copy the things inside the `to-copy` directory into the directory that has your code.
-Basically, you need the `Dockerfile` and the `.devcontainer/devcontainer.json` files.
+Basically, you need the `Dockerfile`, the `.devcontainer/devcontainer.json` file, and -- for debugging -- the `.vscode/launch.json` file.
 * Open up a VS Code window for the directory with your code in it (may want the code to be in `\\WSL$` somewhere -- not needed but supposed to be faster)
 * Call `Dev Containers: Open Folder in Container` (use F1 and start typing).
 Use the directory with your code in it and tell it to use the `From Dockerfile` option.
 Ignore all of the "additional install" options.
 * If you want to run the gtsam code itself, you can do a `Add folder to workspace` inside VScode and add `/usr/src/gtsam` to your workspace.
 This is the folder with the **gtsam** code.
 This enables you to (for example) run the Python examples in `/usr/src/gtsam/python/gstam/examples`.

+**Hints**
-* The first time I did this VSCode complained that I hadn't chosen the Python interpreter.
-Make sure to choose the one inside the container (/usr/bin/python3) as opposed to something in the host computer.
+* The first time I tried to run Python code inside the container, VSCode complained that I hadn't chosen the Python interpreter.
+Make sure to choose the one inside the container (e.g., /usr/bin/python3) as opposed to something in the host computer.

-## Switching between debug and release
+* For some reason, even though I copied `launch.json` into my directory, it seems to get overwritten with a blank file sometimes.
+Just copy the "configurations" structure into the launch.json if things don't work to enable debugging of C++ code.

+## Using "debug" mode
+If you are only debugging in Python, this is not needed.
+These steps allow you to debug C++ (e.g. gtsam) code while writing your high-level code in Python.

 Using the `devcontainer.json` file, you can switch between debug and release.
 There is a "target" property in the json file that asks for which target to build.
-Set it to "debug" or "release".
-(Note that this assumes you built both versions in the instructions above!)
-After you change it, VSCode will tell you it noticed a change in the configuration file and ask if you want to rebuid the continer.
-The answer is yes.
+Set it to "debug" or "release" (default is release).
+Note that this assumes you built both versions in the instructions above!
+After you change it, VSCode will tell you it noticed a change in the configuration file and the container may need to be rebuilt.
+Please rebuild the container!

+To enable breakpoints in the C++ code, you will need to start your debugging session using the "Python Debugger: Debug using launch.json".
+This uses the great extension `pythoncpp.debug` that automatically attaches a "gdb" debugger to your C++ code while launching the Python debugger.
+Note that you still can't "step into" the C++ code, but you can set breakpoints in the C++ code, and it will stop there when things are being run.
+It is probably worth glancing at the documentation for the pythoncpp extension as there are some intricacies in mixed debugging that it mentions.

 ## Go!
 You can now run your Python code in the Docker container.
 If you put a `#%% `at the top of your Python file, it will treat it like a Jupyter notebook and the output (including plots/graphics!) will show up inside of VScode

-## Running examples from GTSAM
-Do all the steps above to run your own code, then run `Dev Containers: Attach to a Running Container`.
-You can then open up `/usr/src/gtsam/python/gtsam/examples` in the container and run the code that you want to.

 # (Hopefully) helpful hints
 * Most functions are the same name in Python as in C (i.e. what the gtsam documentation provides)